Active Perception Agent for Omnimodal Audio-Video Understanding: OmniAgent

 \subsection{Agentic Design}

-To fully exploit the intrinsic reasoning and planning capabilities of the large language models (LLMs), we eschew rigid, handcrafted workflows or prescriptive tool usage patterns.
-Instead, we formulate an iterative \emph{Think-Act-Observe-Reflect} cycle, empowering the agent to autonomously orchestrate reasoning, planning, and execution across both modalities (\emph{audio and video}).
+To fully exploit the intrinsic reasoning and planning capabilities of the LLMs, we eschew rigid workflows or prescriptive tool usage.
+Instead, we formulate an iterative \emph{Think-Act-Observe-Reflect} cycle, empowering the agent to actively orchestrate reasoning, planning, and execution across both modalities (\emph{audio and video}).
 As shown in \cref{fig:method}.

 \textbf{Active Thinking.} Upon receiving an input query, our agent formulates a strategic inference plan designed to maximize accuracy while utilizing information from both modes.
 Crucially, the system assesses the cross-modal dependency of the query to prioritize the optimal modality dynamically—determining whether to employ a ``listen" or ``watch" strategy—and selects the appropriate retrieval tools accordingly.
 In the step $t$, we have: